After posting the above picture I’ve received many questions about how I got safely(!) into the splits at 38.

-You can find my answers below, as well as info on Stacey Nemours online flexibility program for dancers, which is what I am working with right now 🙂
+You can find my answers below, as well as info on Stacey Nemours online flexibility program for dancers, which is what I worked with at the time.

 On to the questions!

 1. What method did you use for practising splits?

 I have been working with Stacey Nemour’s online flexibility course for dancers, a program with stretching modules in a specific sequence, to work on splits as well as on general flexibility.

 2. Why did you start to work on flexibility?